Real Account: Cancelled live-action film

 In January 2018, it was announced that Real Account would be adapted into a live-action film.
 However, the adaptation was cancelled in March 2025 due to various circumstances.

 Reception

 Commercially

 According to an article written by Maximilian Gottselig for the German-language manga news website in October 2020, Real Account has sold about 3.3 million copies in Japan alone while in Germany however the demand was low which may have been caused by the COVID-19 pandemic.

 Reviews

-Rebecca Silverman reviewed the first volume of Real Account on Anime News Network saying that it shares more simularities to Btooom! than to Sword Art Online as the series takes the genre to very different angle.
+Rebecca Silverman reviewed the first volume of Real Account on Anime News Network saying that it shares more similarities to Btooom! than to Sword Art Online as the series takes the genre to very different angle.